apache/orc/site/_docs/java-tools.md

 ## Java Count

 The count command recursively find *.orc and print the number of rows.
-The parameter value can be a space separated file paths string.

 ## Java Data